Some Properties of Distal Actions on Locally Compact Groups

 Let $G$ be a locally compact (Hausdorff) group and let $e$ denote the identity of $G$.
 Let $\Ga$ be a semigroup acting continuously on $G$ by endomorphisms.
 Then the $\Gamma$-action on $G$ is distal if and only if $e\not\in\overline {\Gamma x}$ for all $x\in G\mi\{e\}$.
 The group $G$ itself is said to be {\it distal} (resp.\ {\it pointwise distal}) if the conjugacy action of $G$ on $G$ is distal (resp.\ pointwise distal).

-It can easily be seen that the class of distal groups is closed under compact extensions.
 Abelian groups, discrete groups and compact groups are obviously distal.
-Nilpotent groups, connected Lie groups of type $R$ and connected groups of polynomial growth are distal (cf.\ \cite{Ro}) and p-adic Lie groups of type $R$ and p-adic Lie groups of polynomial growth are pointwise distal (cf.\ Raja \cite{R1} and \cite{R2}): pointwise distal groups are called noncontracting in Raja \cite{R1} and Rosenblatt \cite{Ro}.
+It was shown by Rosenblatt in \cite{Ro} that the class of distal groups is closed under compact extensions.
+Nilpotent groups, connected groups of polynomial growth are distal (cf.\ \cite{Ro}); recall that a locally compact group $G$ with a left Haar measure $\lam _G$ is said to be a group of {\it polynomial growth} if for each relatively compact neighborhood $U$ of $e$ in $G$ there is a $k\in \N$ such that $\{ {\frac{1}{n^k}}\lam _G(U^n) \mid n\geq 1 \}$ is bounded.
+It may also be noted that $p$-adic Lie groups of type $R$ and $p$-adic Lie groups of polynomial growth are pointwise distal (cf.\ Raja \cite{R1} and \cite{R2}): pointwise distal groups are called noncontracting in Raja \cite{R1} and Rosenblatt \cite{Ro}.

-Clearly, distal actions are pointwise distal but there are pointwise distal actions which are not distal (see Jaworski-Raja \cite{JR} and Rosenblatt \cite{Ro} for instance).
-The following types of groups were studied in \cite{L1} and \cite{L2}.